CATIA-Systems/FMIKit-Simulink/docs/fmu_export.md

 | Model Exchange   |       no        |      yes        |
 | Requires CMake   |      yes        |      yes        |

+**Which target should I use?**

+Use `grtfmi.tlc` unless you...

+- can't use a fixed-step solver
+- need a Model Exchange FMU
+- have to use binary S-functions

 **Supported compilers**

 `Windows`: Visual Studio 2013 and later